Don’t Get Hit by the Bus (Alone): Why a Low Bus Factor Will Wreck You

 If it’s not written down, it doesn’t exist.
 Docs are your team’s collective brain.
 Use it.

 Encourage knowledge sharing.
-If someone knows something cool, make them show someone else.
+If someone knows something cool, make them show it to someone else.

 Celebrate team wins, not lone-wolf coding marathons.